So why did it get made?

 Because Fox Searchlight had faith in actor-turned-writer-director Tom McCarthy on the basis of his first two films, The Station Agent and The Visitor.
 They were right.
 While his actors admit that he's tough on them, McCarthy pulled superb performances from a top-flight ensemble led by Paul Giamatti and Amy Ryan as a New Jersey couple trying to cope with financial stress and the arrival of a teenager on their doorstep (star wrestler Alex Shaffer) whose mom (Melanie Lynskey) eventually turns up fresh out of drug rehab.
 A hit at Sundance and SXSW, this movie is a must-see.

-Here's the Q & A that I did with McCarthy and Jeffrey "Stephen Vigman" Tambor at Century City's AMC last weekend:
+Here's the Q & A that I did with McCarthy and Jeffrey "Stephen Vigman" Tambor.

-AT: How did you work out, with the characters played by Jeffrey, Bobby Cannavale (The Station Agent ), and Paul, this wrestling coach trio which functions as light relief?
+How did you work out, with the characters played by Jeffrey, Bobby Cannavale (The Station Agent), and Paul, this wrestling coach trio which functions as light relief?
 It was necessary to leaven some of the serious stuff, right?

-McCarthy: I think when I had the idea of these three guys coaching, I think Joe and I drew a lot from our relationship for Mike and Terry, and then I had a wrestling coach that reminded me a lot of Jeffrey, and so we knew when we had those three actors that there was going to be fun.
+McCarthy: When I had the idea of these three guys coaching, I think Joe and I drew a lot from our relationship for Mike and Terry, and then I had a wrestling coach that reminded me a lot of Jeffrey, and so we knew when we had those three actors that there was going to be fun.

 Tambor: One reason nice people are saying nice things about the three of us, as well as the film: this director lets things go.
 You can tell in the editing, where a lot of people would cut and clean it up, he has the taste to let it go and see what will happen.
 And I find that remarkable.
 When I saw the film I just thought, 'Oh my god, he just lets it go beyond that moment, and that is so, so great.'
 I was just blown away by it.